 Another Reason to See Us First — The Benefits of Community-based Treatment

 At Oncology Hematology Associates, we use the most up-to-date approved treatments including hormonal-based therapies, chemotherapies, immunotherapies and targeted therapies, and offer patients access to a robust list of clinical-based trials.
-We have many support services available to our patients including social and behavioral therapy, a cancer-specific dietitian and a care management team.
+We have many support services available to our patients including a cancer-specific dietitian and a care management team.
 We also offer the DigniCap Cooling System, which has been clinically proven to help prevent hair loss from certain chemotherapy treatments.

 Because we are a community-based practice, our patients don’t have to worry about traveling out of the area for treatment and are able to stay close to their support system of family and friends.
 It also allows our nurses and physicians to create strong, trustful relationships with our patients, who feel less like a number and more like an individual who is truly cared for.